dentsads/magic-mirror-photobooth/README.md

 # Increase inotify watches

-There might be processes holding too many file handes.
+There might be processes holding too many file handles.
 You can increase the number of watches like this
 ```bash
 sudo echo "fs.inotify.max_user_watches=1048576" >> /etc/sysctl.conf
 ```